gkong/spa/README.md

 	go mod init server
 	go build
 	./server
 	# visit  http://localhost:8000  in a web browser.
 	# navigate between the two available pages, home and about, to observe history management.
-	# visit http://localhost:8000/about to observe deep link handling.
+	# type  http://localhost:8000/about  into your browser's location bar, to observe deep link handling.
+	# click the "ping" button to issue a REST API call to the back end.
+	# change the value of minRequiredClientVersion to 2 in server.go. rebuild and restart the server.
+	# now when you click the "ping" button, you should see the single-page app reload itself.

 ## install